TillyC/cta_workshop/README.md

 I want this workshop to be an introduction to electronic textiles so that you can understand the way it could be applied to a creative brief.
 I also hope you have fun.

 ### Making the Sensor
-- Select your scrap fabric.
+- Select your square of scrap fabric.
-- Insert a stabalising layer of fabric on the wrong side of your scrap fabric.
-- We will begin with a simple basting stitch to keep that in place. https://www.youtube.com/watch?v=f58woIqfz3o
-- Once secured thread your needle with the conductive yarn.
+- Thread your needle with conudctive yarn.
-- We will make a securing stitch.
-- Loosely darn the dammaged area on the scrap fabric.
-- Make sure to leave 2 ends of the conductive yarn to attatch crocodile clips to.
+- Make a securing stitch, this will act as your positive power connection. https://www.youtube.com/watch?v=f58woIqfz3o
+- Loosely stitch a condensed patch of threads, this will be your pressure activation point.
+- Make a second securing stitch, this will act as your negative power connection.
 - Set aside until it's time to test - ideally at this point you would use a multimeter to test the resistance but we don't currently have access to one.

 ### Make the circuit